wtracy/bottom-sheet-article/README.md

 ### React Native CLI

-First install the required packages with this command from your project root directory:
+First install the required packages by issuing this command from your project root directory:

 ```
 yarn add @gorhom/bottom-sheet react-native-reanimated react-native-gesture-handler